Juviro/mythic-commander/clash/next.md

 # Bugs

+* animating card position change on flipped boards wrong again
-* don't revela card name in chat when user puts card from hand onto lib
+* don't reveal card name in chat when user puts card from hand onto lib

 # Current feature

+* lib context menu
+  * add "randomize" checkbox for bottom cards
+  * add submit button to save changes
+  * add peek custom amount
+  * correct label for peek one -> i18n
+  * only allow peeking if there are enough cards in the library
+  * message when peeking -> put into hand is wrong (says "drew"). same for graveyard ("milled")
+  * peeked cards don't have hover effect

 # MVP